kbvernon/modtheworld/11-r_basics.md

 ## Objects and Functions

 In R, you can _make_ things and you can _do_ things.
 The things that you make are called _objects_ and the things that you do things with are called _functions_.
 The most common kind of R object is a `vector`.
 You can learn more about the different types of vectors in [Chapter 6 Vector Types](#vector-types).
 Other kinds of objects include `formula`, `raster`, `grob`, `hist`, and `density`.
 What about functions?
-These are actually a special class of object that take other objects as input and typically (though not always) return other objects as output.^[A frustrating exception to this is the base R `plot()` function.
-This function results only in side-effects.]
+These are actually a special class of object that take other objects as input and typically (though not always) return other objects as output.
 They are thus "functions" in the sense of input-output devices.
 Any complex statistical operation you want to conduct in R will almost certainly involve the use of one or more functions.

 ### Creating objects with assignment